paulbuis/CS121-Lab12/README.md

 ## You are done!

-Describe, the difference or lack of difference between your results for case-insensitive order and dictionary order to you instructor for credit for the lab.
+Describe the difference or lack of difference between your results for case-insensitive order and dictionary order to you instructor for credit for the lab.